Where do I find those crazy Menards ice racing tires?

 Where are the races held?

 Races are held on lakes in central New York that have 12 or more inches of ice on them.
-In recent memory, races have been held on Oneida Lake at Maple Bay, Sylvan Beach, Bernhard's Bay and Valentine's Beach.
-Sandy Pond and Honeoye Lake have also been used.
-This year it looks like some of the southern lakes might achieve the 12" ice mark before the usual suspect lakes, so races are expected to occur at Waneta Lake and perhaps Cayuta Lake.
+In recent memory, races have been held on Oneida Lake, Sandy Pond, Waneta Lake and Honeoye Lake.
 Arrangements are usually made with a restaurant or tavern owner with lake access so that bathrooms, food and warm facilities are available.

 What's the schedule on race days?